Achievable logoAchievable logo

 Misleading questions

-Misleading questions are some of the most frustrating questions you’ll come across on the GRE… because they’re intentionally designed to be misleading.
+Misleading questions are some of the most frustrating questions you’ll see on the GRE because they’re intentionally written to push you toward an incorrect conclusion.

 Sidenote